git-ecosystem/git-credential-manager/docs/fromsrc-uninstall.md

 install from source script that was not located at `~/.dotnet`, you will need to modify the first command below to point to the custom install location.
-If you would like to remove the specific version of dotnet that the script installed and keep other versions, you can do so with [these instructions][uninstall-dotnet].
+If you would like to remove the specific version of dotnet that the script installed and keep other versions, you can do so with [these instructions][uninstall-dotnet-linux].

 ```console
 sudo rm -rf ~/.dotnet &&